MrFriendCS/MrFriendCS.github.io/N5-CS-WDD.md

 ## Cascading Style Sheets (CSS) {#css}

-Describe, exemplify and implement internal and external Cascading Style Sheets (CSS):

-### selectors, classes and IDs

 ### CSS rules

 Rules are terminated with a semicolon, **`;`**.
 A rule will be applied without a semicolon but multiple rules will not.